 This article will explain the factors investors look at before backing a startup.

 What do investors look for before investing?

 Starting a business is challenging.

-Few entrepreneurs have enough capital on hand to start a business without any outside assistance.
+Few entrepreneurs have enough capital to start a business without outside assistance.

-If you’re starting a small business or wanting to expand an existing one, you can get funding through a regular loan, a microloan, or cash from family and friends.
+If you’re starting a small business or want to expand an existing one, you can get funding through a regular loan, a microloan, or cash from family and friends.

 You can also seek funding from investors, so it’s essential to understand what investors look for before investing.